 Internet Resources for Beginning Chinese Language Study

-- Pinyin Chart This is a visual and audio representation of all intial-final-tone combinations possible in a chart form.
+- Pinyin Chart This is a visual and audio representation of all initial-final-tone combinations possible in a chart form.

 - Pinyin exercises from the University of Iowa Great exercises for practicing tones, initials and finals!